-Blencowe is a mineral resources company focused on fast-track developing its 100% owned Orom Cross Jumbo Graphite Project in Uganda.
+Blencowe is a mineral resources company focused on fast-tracking its 100% owned Orom Cross Jumbo Graphite Project in Uganda to production.

 • Orom Cross Jumbo Graphite Project - Orom Cross is an advanced exploration stage project in Northern Uganda which was awarded a 21-year mining licence in October 2019.
 The overall size and scale from exploration work that has already been completed in the licence area has clearly demonstrated that Orom Cross has the potential to become one of the largest graphite projects in the world based on both size and the quality of the end product.
-The project is blessed with a large component of the high value jumbo and large flake products which are in high demand.
+The project is blessed with a large component of the high value jumbo and large flake products which are in strong demand.
 This shallow deposit looks ideal to be mined by open pit methods and will likely have a low strip ratio, which is a strong catalyst for low cost mining.
-Orom Cross has recently been acquired by Blencowe in an RTO and the management team will be fast tracking the project through to defining a maiden JORC-compliant resource, completing further metallurgical test work, and delivering a PFS during the course of 2020.
+The management team is fast tracking the project through to defining a maiden JORC-compliant resource, completing further metallurgical test work with a plan to deliver a Preliminary Economic Assessment (PEA) in Q1 2021 followed shortly after by a Pre-Feasibility Study (PFS).